-Gentle Exercise 2: The Word on Engagement
+Crave Exercise 2: The Word on Engagement

 Tucked into the nooks and crannies of the Bible are clues on how to actually take it all in.
 As you discover these clues, it becomes apparent that God breathed His Word to us in a way that asks for a posture of expectancy, an anticipation that the next word, or phrase, or paragraph, might just change our lives.
 God does not want us to miss a drop.
-At that point, we probably shouldn't read Scripture like we read a Facebook post or a newspaper or a Tweet.
+At that point, we probably shouldn't read Scripture like we read a Facebook post .
 The word "read" is actually too thin.
-It connotes a posture of Bible time on-the-run-to-the-next-thing rather than Bible time on-our-tip-toes-peering-in expecting to find something.
-As you'll see in Gentle Exercise 2, there is a level of interaction that is asked for when we encounter God's Word.
+It connotes a posture of Bible time on-the-run-to-the-next-thing rather than Bible time on-our-tip-toespeering-in expecting to find something.
+As you'll see in Exercise 2, there is a level of interaction that is asked for when we encounter God's Word.